-Four classes are offered each summer in Florence.
+Three classes are offered each summer in Florence.
 The courses, all taught by Gonzaga Law professors, focus on comparative or international legal topics.
 Students are expected to enroll in 4 credits of classes during the one-month program.

 Located 1-1/2 blocks north of the Piazza San Marco, the facility overlooks the Medici’s botanical garden, the Giardino dei Semplici.
 It is situated in the heart of the University of Florence district and near the Cathedral of Santa Maria del Fiore — known as the “Duomo.”

 The refurbished building has a computer lab, wireless access in the classrooms, and a library with English-language books and periodicals.

 “Studying abroad in Florence was a wonderful experience.
 The opportunity to get to know my classmates and professors in an informal yet dynamic setting was priceless.
 It was a great way to spend a portion of the summer, and the schedule left lots of time to work at Columbia Legal Services, a non-profit legal aid organization, when I returned.